Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Xyntha while you are pregnant.
 It is not known if Xyntha is found in breast milk.
 If you are or will be breast-feeding while you use Xyntha, check with your doctor.
 Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Diarrhea; headache; mild fever; nausea; vomiting; weakness.
+Diarrhea; headache; tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Xyntha:

 Store Xyntha in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 It may also be stored at room temperature, below 77 degrees F (25 degrees C), for up to 3 months.
 Do not freeze.
 If stored at room temperature, make note of the date the product was placed at room temperature.
 Do not use past the expiration date.